 The new fish species has a very fast breeding pattern and it looks similar to the “Tank cleaner”, which is used as a cleaner in the ornamental fish tanks.

-According to the members of the Fisheries Cooperative Society of Huruluwewa, new fish species is spreading very quickly and it needs only about three to four months for breeding.
+According to the members of the Fisheries Cooperative Society of Huruluwewa, new fish species are spreading very quickly and it needs only about three to four months for breeding.
 The tank was inhabited by a number of local fish species such as Snakehead Murrel (Ophiocephalus striatus), Tilapia (Oreochromis), and Cat Fish (Siluriformes).
-But with the invasion of new fish species, local fish varieties are reducing in great numbers and seen rarely today.
+But with the invasion of new fish species, local fish varieties are reducing in great numbers and are seen rarely today.

 The feeding habit of the new fish species has been identified as a threat to the local fish species, while invasive species feed on the eggs of other fish species as well as smaller fish.

-The new species were mostly seen in the places where there are rocks, logs, aquatic plants etc. these are the places, that most fish species lay their eggs.
-According to the fisher in the region, the introduction of the invasive fish is not known.
+The new species were mostly seen in the places where there are rocks, logs, aquatic plants etc. these are the places, where most fish species lay their eggs.
+According to the fisher in the region, the introduction of invasive fish is not known.
 It is believed that the freshwater fish propagators have introduced it into the reservoir.

 Inland fishing is a very popular livelihood of the people around the Huruluwewa reservoir and inland fishing is contributing immensely to the growing fish demand in the country it is a popular Sri Lanka food source, especially among the people away from the sea.
 According to the fishers in the area, the fish harvest has been reduced to 2 to 3 kg of fish from 10 to 20 kg of fish after the invasion of new fish species.